ASquidboi/tyler-durden/README.md

 Requires pillow, numpy, scikit and opencv

+Feel free to make an issue if you have suggestions or have found a bug!

 From testing, it's been found this program is most effective on linux (specifically Ubuntu distributions)